alvivar/TeaTime/README.md

 TeaTimer is a fast & simple queue for timed callbacks, designed as a MonoBehaviour extension set, focused on solving common coroutines patterns.

-Just put 'TeaTimer.cs' somewhere in your folders and call it inside any MonoBehaviour using 'this.tt'.
+Just put 'TeaTimer.cs' somewhere in your project and call it inside any MonoBehaviour using 'this.tt'.